Mdjeffri25/employee-management-system/README.md

-# Employee Management System
+# SAFX Employee Management System

+> **Project Status**: 🚧 In Progress (Development)

-A High-Tech Employee Management System with a Chatbot, built using Spring Boot, Hibernate, MySQL, and Thymeleaf.
+The **SAFX Employee Management System** is a modern enterprise application with a Virtual Assistant, built using Spring Boot, Hibernate, MySQL, and Thymeleaf.

 ## Security Features (New)
 - **Authentication**: Secure Login with Email/Password (BCrypt Encrypted).